bhauman/devcards/README.md

 by allowing developers to quickly try different code examples and see how they behave in an actual DOM.

+Devcards provides an interface which allows developer navigate to different *cards* that they have defined in their code base.
+When used in conjunction with **lein figwheel** the cards can be created and edited interactively in the one's ClojureScript source files.

 <img src="https://s3.amazonaws.com/bhauman-blog-images/devcards-action-shot.png"/>

-For example, this code will interactively surface a Sablono template that you might be working on:
+For example, the following code will interactively surface a Sablono template that you might be working on:

 ```clojure